 Bonus: El Oasis’s soups are the best in Boquete; they should actually just make the soups for all the restaurants, because many charge double the price and they are not half as flavorful.
 I tried the heavenly roasted red pepper soup for lunch, and the rich and satisfying cream of corn and culis of sofrito creole (with a huge langoustine in the middle) for dinner.
 The soup is $5.50 per huge bowl.

-Something Unique– My appetizer was something I could not pronounce,but basically was a terrine with layered mashed potatoes, meat with roasted vegetables that was incredibly sweet, topped with whipped butternut squash, which cut down on some of the sweetness.
-It was absolutely delicious, both sweet and tangy, and I would love to have the recipe.
+Something Unique– My appetizer was something I could not pronounce, but basically was a terrine with layered mashed potatoes, meat with roasted vegetables that was incredibly sweet, topped with whipped butternut squash, which cut down on some of the sweetness.
+It was absolutely delicious, both sweet and tangy.
+I would love to have the recipe.
 The presentation was spectacular!

-What Needs Improvement: I would enjoy the soup to be served with a piece of bread or a roll.
-The restaurant also needs updated social media and a menu on their website.
+What Needs Improvement: Bread or a roll would a nice accompaniment for the soup.
+El Oasis also needs updated social media and a menu on their website.

 Total Check Before Tip: I was treated for lunch.
-For dinner, our bill was under $50 for the two of us.
+Our diner bill was under $50 for the two of us.

 My Rating Scale 1 (lowest) to 10 (highest)= 9 1/2 (for food, service, AND value)

-For my other restaurant reviews in Boquete, click here:
+For our other restaurant reviews in Boquete, click here: